simonberner/githubfollowme/README.md

 - The given time frame for building such an App, is not what matters most
 - What are the persons's first steps for building the app?
 - Are there any design drawings present?
 - App-Icon?
-(Might be a nice final touch and giving some extra creativity points)
+(Might be a nice final touch and give you some extra creativity points)
 - Does the project include a README (with some screens of the App)?
 - How does the UI look like? -> Apple design guidelines
 - Are the given tasks completed?